Hello!

 Background

-From an early age, I cultivated discipline and focus through the practice of Karate and Kendo in Japan, continuing my training after relocating to Redmond, WA.
-In high school, I achieved black belts in both disciplines before choosing to dedicate my full attention to advancing my artistic and design skills.
+From the age of five, I cultivated discipline and focus through the practice of Karate and Kendo in Japan.
+Continued my training even after relocating to Redmond, WA, at the age of 13.
+In high school, I achieved the rank of black belt in both curricula before choosing to dedicate my full attention to advancing my aesthetic and design skills.

-Alongside martial arts, I studied Shodo (Japanese calligraphy) under Yoshiyasu Fujii, whose mentorship provided me with a strong foundation in visual composition.
+Alongside martial arts, I studied Shodo (Japanese calligraphy) under Yoshiyasu Fujii, whose mentorship provided me with a strong foundation in visual composition and the language of abstract shapes.
 Through the study of line, form, and the balance of black and white space, I developed a deep appreciation for aesthetics that continues to inform my work as an artist.